Language & Literacy: Language

 The Components of Languge

-Regardless of the mode of communication an individual uses, there are 3 components: form, content and use within those there are 5 building blocks, to every language.
-They include (click on the image to get your own .pdf):
+Regardless of the mode of communication an individual uses, there are 5 building blocks to every language that are summarized into 3 categories: form, content and use.
+To learn more about each building block, click on the image below to get your own .pdf.
+You can also check out this video:

 SYNTAX